Tok3n/OpenTok3n/README.md

 * That's it the OpenTok3n App is now installed in your machine.

+Configuration
+-

+To configure OpenTok3n you can do it in three ways.

+* Provide a configuration file to the server at run.
+* Provide the parameters via the " - " sintax to the server at run.
+* Runing the server and perform an interactive configuration.

-Now you can run the command _OpenTok3n --help_ to view the parameters that OpenTok3n acept
+You can always run _OpenTok3n --help_ to remember this detils Now you can run the command  to view the parameters that OpenTok3n acept

 [1]: http://golang.org/doc/install
 [2]: http://git-scm.com/book/en/Getting-Started-Installing-Git